 Hands to the Sky, 2016

 Director & Artist Stories of spacecanoes and space/time travel across dimensions unravel to "Trade Song" by the Métis Fiddler Quartet in the experimental stop motion Returning directed and animated by Elizabeth LaPensée.
 Awarded Best Animation at Montréal First Peoples Festival 2016.
 Premiered at imagineNATIVE Film + Media Arts Festival 2015.
-Shown at LA SKINS FEST 2015, Asinabka Film & Media Arts Festival 2016, Festival Ciné Alter'Natif 2016 in France, Indigenous Film & Arts Festival 2016, Media Democracy Days 2016, Short Films From Around the World 2017, and Smithsonian National Museum of the American Indian's Native Cinema Showcase 2017.
+Shown at LA SKINS FEST 2015, Asinabka Film & Media Arts Festival 2016, Festival Ciné Alter'Natif 2016 in France, Indigenous Film & Arts Festival 2016, Media Democracy Days 2016, Short Films From Around the World 2017, Smithsonian National Museum of the American Indian's Native Cinema Showcase 2017, 2017 Soo Film Festival, and Dreamspeakers International Indigenous Film Festival 2017.